wallarm/product-documentation/docs/latest/api/request-examples.md

 ## Create the virtual patch for a specific application instance ID to block all requests sent to `/my/api/*`

-An application ID is specified in the `action.value` parameter.
+An application should be [configured](../user-guides/settings/applications.md) before sending this request.
+Specify an ID of an existing application in `action.point[instance].value`.

 --8<-- "../include/api-request-examples/create-rule-for-app-id.md"

-## Create a rule to block all requests with specific values of HOST and X-FORWARDED-FOR request headers
+## Create a rule to consider the requests with specific value of the `X-FORWARDED-FOR` header as attacks

-For domain `MY.DOMAIN.COM` the rule will block all requests besides one having IP address `44.33.22.11` in the value of `X-FORWARDED-FOR` HTTP request header.
+The following request will create the [custom attack indicator based on the regexp](../user-guides/rules/regex-rule.md) `^(~(44[.]33[.]22[.]11))$`.

+If requests to domain `MY.DOMAIN.COM` have the `X-FORWARDED-FOR: 44.33.22.11` HTTP header, the Wallarm node will consider them to be scanner attacks and block attacks if the corresponding [filtration mode](../admin-en/configure-wallarm-mode.md) has been set.

 --8<-- "../include/api-request-examples/create-rule-scanner.md"

 ## Delete rule by its ID

+You can copy the rule ID to be deleted when [getting all configured rules](#get-all-configured-rules).
+Also, a rule ID has been returned in response to the rule creation request, in the `id` response parameter.

 --8<-- "../include/api-request-examples/delete-rule-by-id.md"